Volunteers Make the Park a Success

 The annual heART of Mt.
 Helix event is one of the most cherished events at Mt.
 Helix Park.
 Attended by more than 500 people each year, it features local restaurants, musicians and artists along with fine wines, craft beer and dancing under the stars.

 The heART event raises more than half of the Park's annual operating expenses.
 All proceeds from the event go to support the Foundation’s mission to keep the Park clean, safe and open to the public every day of the year.

 Started in 2013, as the "Garden Party," the Habitat Restoration Group was formed by several of the Park's gardening enthusiasts with a desire to beautify and preserve the Park's natural surroundings.
-Since its inception, the group's scope has expanded to include habitat restoration in the Park and has been responsible for more than 300 new California native plants and the removal of 90% of the Park's invasive plants.
+Since its inception, the group's scope has expanded to include all habitat restoration in the Park and has been responsible for the addition of hundreds of new California native plants and the removal of 90% of the Park's invasive plants.
 The Habitat Restoration Group is comprised of

 Each year the Park hosts events for the community such as Astronomy Night, Christmas caroling, Nature & Sustainability lectures and a variety of other programs organized and run by volunteers.